Grabosticus/12222190_impressionist-stylegan/README.md

 Here I will provide a short description of all directories and files in the project.
 For more information on the code, see the files themselves.
 Each file contains comments describing the code and what it is used for.

 - requirements.txt...
 The packages needed to run the application
-- filtered_impressionist_clusters_2.csv...
-The CSV file containing the dataset
+- filtered_impressionist_clusters.csv...
+The CSV file containing the dataset.
+You can get the file from the **Impressionist Artworks v1.0** GitHub Release
 - preprocessing...
 Directory with code used to preprocess the dataset
     - similarity_clustering.py...
 Python Script for K-Means clustering
     - clusters...
 Contains images and examples of the clusters
-    - filtered_impressionist.csv...
-The CSV dataset without clusters
+    - filtered_impressionist_noclusters.csv...
+The CSV dataset without clusters.
+You can get the file from the **Impressionist Artworks v1.0** GitHub Release
 - model...
 Directory with main model code
     - utils.py...
 Contains utility functions for the whole model
     - utils_generator.py...
 Contains utility functions for the Generator